 - Travel to events (and the collateral your marketers take with them)

 - Digital advertising for search and social media

 - One-off campaigns to generate leads or build awareness

 This should have room for consistent, ongoing expenditure - like subscription payments for tools - and unknown (but significant) one-off costs for campaigns and events.

-To show you what we mean, here’s a great (free) template you can use:
+And since you're looking, here’s a great (free) template you can use:

 4. Set out your budget

 Once you have a good budget template ready, it’s time to fill in the gaps and put actual spending proposals in place.

 As the marketing manager, you’re probably not ultimately in charge of the company funds.
 You’re given a lump sum for your team, and it’s your job to figure out how much money to put where.

 The great part about building a clear marketing budget from the beginning is that it shows the executive team that you’re on top of everything.
 More importantly, once expenses are validated by the CEO or CFO, that’s now your money to spend.
 And you can remind them from the beginning how important each cost is to hitting your targets.